pololu/vl6180x-arduino/README.md

   Reads a 32-bit sensor register and returns the value read.

 * `uint8_t readRangeSingle(void)`<br>
-  Performs a single-shot ranging measurement and returns the reading.
+  Performs a single-shot ranging measurement and returns the reading (distance in millimeters).

 * `uint16_t readAmbientSingle(void)`<br>
   Performs a single-shot ambient light measurement and returns the reading.